 For many countries in Africa, seasons don't follow the same pattern that they do in Europe and the United States.
 Instead of spring, summer, fall, and winter, most countries south of the Sahara Desert have dry and rainy seasons.
 This is especially true for equatorial countries like Uganda, Rwanda, Kenya and the Democratic Republic of the Congo, where temperatures remain consistently hot all year round but the amount of precipitation changes dramatically.

-Popular Countries in Africa
+Different Countries in Africa

 Kenya's weather is dictated by monsoon winds and the country's rainy season.
 Temperatures along the coast are generally the warmest.
-Kenya also experiences two rainy seasons: The longest typically lasts from April through June, and there is a second rainy season that occurs from November.
+Kenya also experiences two rainy seasons: The longest typically lasts from April through June, and there is a second rainy season that occurs from November through December.
 December through March (what most people think of winter) is the hottest period in the country, whereas July through October is the coolest.

 Rwanda's high elevation creates a chilly climate for this equatorial country.
 Because of this, Rwanda experiences very little difference between seasons.
 The country's rain seasons span March through May and again October through November.
 The driest season is June through September, making this a prime time for gorilla trekking or other outdoor activities in the country.